carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

  create mode 100644 my code v2.py
 ```

-At this point, Git has taken everything we have told it to save with the `git add` command and stored a copy (snapshot) of the files in a special, hidden `.git` directory.
-This is called a commit (or revision).

 The `-m` option means message, and records a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we run `git commit` *without* `-m` ,
-Git will still expect a message --
-and will launch a text editor so that we can write a longer one.
+If we run `git commit` *without* `-m`, Git will still expect a message and and will launch a text editor so that we can write a longer one.

 Remember, good commit messages start with a brief (<50 characters) statement about the changes made in the commit.
 Generally, the message should complete the sentence "If applied, this commit will...".